keeperdog/docs-vuepress/docs/guide/README.md

 The ShangHai government gave us a lot of food during covid-19 period。For example, rice, oil, vegetables, chicken and so on.Don't worry about my life.
 I'm fine，Thank you.
 You should also take care of yourself

-Pleased to make your acquaintance.I'm afraid my spoken English is not very good,I mostly have to use Mandarin Chinese.
-Anyway,as a self-motivated person I spend most of my time studying or being with friends.The town where I live,Stratford,New Jersey,is a small suburban place,fairly ordinary.I live with three students who also go to my school.I am curious,what is your life like?

 ## 英文简单自我介绍

 It is really a great honor for me to have this opportunity for an interview,